AiJared/DSA_in_python/README.md

 Imagine if you had to insert an element 4 at the first position of the above list.
 4 would take the first index value 0, 5 would move to the second position 1, 1 to index 2 and so forth until the last element 6 moves to index 5 making the new list to be [4, 5, 1, 3, 2, 6].
 In a worst case screnario, inserting at the 0 position of an array, every single item in the array has to shifted forward and we know that any operation that involves iterating through every single item is a linear runtime.

 ii.
 Appending

+Though technically an insert operation that adds an item to an array, it doesn't incure runtime cost because it simply adds the item at the end.
+We can simply say that this is constant time operation but it also depends on the language implementation of the array.